LudwigBooysen/MC-ColoredBricks/README.md

 |Pink|![#F38BAA](https://via.placeholder.com/15/F38BAA/F38BAA.png) `#F38BAA`|
 |Light Blue|![#3AB3DA](https://via.placeholder.com/15/3AB3DA/3AB3DA.png) `#3AB3DA`|

+> A questionare will be handed out every week to choose the next 3 color bricks wich I will be adding

 ### Formula
 ##### ➕➖➗
 The default minecraft bricks block texture has a set shading based of the red HEX value color, therefore I could use the normal values of the color and work out a relation betwwen the shading in the colors.